liujiawei2333/CVPR2022-NAS-competition-Track-1-4th-solution/readme.md

 This part is not required, and its purpose is to generate the accuracy of 30 subnets trained standalone.
 If you don't want to repeat this step, use `./json_file/gt_arch30.json` directly.

-In the subsequent training supernet, we will evaluate the accuracy of these 30 subnets and calculate kendall tau  with `./json_file/ gt_arch30. json` in the evaluate stage after each epoch, as a reference to select the best sueprnet model in this stage.
+In the subsequent training supernet, we will evaluate the accuracy of these 30 subnets and calculate kendall tau  with `./json_file/ gt_arch30. json` in the evaluation stage after each epoch, as a reference to select the best supernet model in this stage.
 Although this coefficient will not match the score coefficient on the competition website, it can serve as a rough screening model.

 The basis of model selection: the model with the later epoch and the largest Kendall tau.